Krishna Kalyani

-Krishna Kalyani (born 26 June 1979) is an Indian politician and industrialist.
-He is currently serving as a member of West Bengal Legislative Assembly from Raiganj constituency.
+Krishna Kalyani (born 26 June 1979) is an Indian industrialist and former politician.
+He previously served as a member of West Bengal Legislative Assembly from Raiganj constituency.

 Political career

 Krishna Kalyani joined Bharatiya Janata Party (BJP) on 24 January 2021.
 He represents the Raiganj Vidhan Sabha constituency which he won in 2021 as a BJP candidate.
 He announced his resignation from BJP on 1 October 2021 and joined Trinamool Congress on 27 October 2021.
 On July 13, 2024, Kalyani won the legislative assembly seat from Raiganj and became an MLA again, after defeating his nearest rival Manas Kumar Ghosh of the BJP by 50,077 votes.
+In 2026, Kalyani lost the legislative assembly seat in Raiganj by 58,641 votes.

 Business career

 Krishna Kalyani is the owner of Kalyani Solvex Ltd. His company mainly focuses on production of cooking oil.
 He also owns Royal Enfield showrooms in Raiganj and Kaliaganj.